Machine learning in bioinformatics: Decodification of RiPPs chemical structures

-Prediction of cross-links

-The algorithm for the prediction of cross-links and deciphering the complete chemical structure of RiPP has been implemented for lanthipeptides, lasso peptides, cyanobactins, and thiopeptides.
-The prediction of lanthionine linkages in lanthipeptides was carried out using machine learning.
-A dataset of 93 lanthipeptides whose chemical structures was known was taken from RiPPDB.
-For each lanthipeptide in this set, the sequence of the core peptide was scanned for strings or sub-sequences of the type Ser/Thr-(X)n-Cys or Cys-(X)n-Ser/Thr to enumerate all theoretically possible cyclization patterns.
-Out of these sequence strings, the strings corresponding to Ser/Thr-Cys or Cys-Ser/Thr pairs which were linked by lanthionine bridges were included in the positive set, while all other strings were included in the negative set.

 Mass spectral similarity scoring

 Many tandem mass spectrometry (MS/MS) based metabolomics studies, such as library matching and molecular networking, use spectral similarity as a proxy for structural similarity.
 Spec2vec algorithm provides a new way of spectral similarity score, based on Word2Vec.
 Spec2Vec learns fragmental relationships within a large set of spectral data, in order to assess spectral similarities between molecules and to classify unknown molecules through these comparisons.

 For systemic annotation, some metabolomics studies rely on fitting measured fragmentation mass spectra to library spectra or contrasting spectra via network analysis.
 Scoring functions are used to determine the similarity between pairs of fragment spectra as part of these processes.
 So far, no research has suggested scores that are significantly different from the commonly utilized cosine-based similarity.

 Databases

 An important part of bioinformatics is the management of big datasets, known as databases of reference.
 Databases exist for each type of biological data, for example for biosynthetic gene clusters and metagenomes.